syncfusion-content/flutter-docs/Flutter/xlsio/getting-started.md

 {% endhighlight %}

-Include the following code snippet to create a Excel document in mobile.
+Include the following code snippet to create an Excel document in mobile.

 {% highlight dart %}